-The overall impact of these changes is to reduce significantly the upward bias in the CPI below the commission's estimate of 1.1 percentage points that applied to the CPI during the 1995-96 period, before any of these changes were put into effect.
-By shifting upper-level weights much more rapidly, by shifting to geometric means at the lower level, and by improving its quality adjustments for medical care, personal computers, and TV sets, and by introducing a new procedure for sample rotation that allows the earlier introduction of new products, the commission's estimate of bias may be cut in half.
-Gone would be most of the 0.4 percentage point upper- and lower-level substitution bias, and perhaps 0.2 to 0.3 percentage point of the quality change bias.
-Remaining would be possibly a small residual of upper-level substitution bias, say 0.05 percentage point, the 0.1 percentage point for outlet substitution bias, and perhaps 0.3 to 0.4 percentage point of the quality change and new product bias, for a total of 0.45 to 0.55 of the original 1.1 percentage points.
+The overall impact of these changes is to reduce significantly the upward bias in the CPI below the Commission's estimate of 1.1 percent that applied to the CPI during the 1995-96 period, before any of these changes were put into effect.
+By shifting upper-level weights much more rapidly, by shifting to geometric means at the lower-level, and by improving its quality adjustments for medical care, personal computers, and television sets, and by introducing a new procedure for sample rotation that allows the earlier introduction of new products, the Boskin estimate of bias may be cut in half.
+Gone would be most of the 0.4 percent upper and lower-level substitution bias, and perhaps 0.2 to 0.3 percent of the quality change bias.
+Remaining would be possibly a small residual of upper-level substitution bias, say 0.05, the 0.1 for outlet substitution bias, and perhaps 0.3 to 0.4 percent of the quality change and new product bias, for a total of 0.45 to 0.55 of the original 1.1 percent.